Responding Party FAQ

 -

-On a case by case basis and when in the best interest of the involved parties, notification may be made.
-The College reserves the right to notify parents or guardians of judicial incidents and sanctions in accordance with FERPA.
+Notifications to the student's family will be evaluated on a case by case basis when it is in the best interest of the involved parties.
+The College reserves the right to notify parents or guardians of Student Conduct incidents and sanctions in accordance with FERPA.
 If a student's ability to remain in housing or at the college is in jeopardy, their parents will be notified.
 Additionally, if there is a concern for the student's health and safety or how the student is impacting the community, parents will be notified.
 The College uses parental notification as a helpful tool for creating partnerships and opportunities for success for our students.

 -